 The BSc engineering program in English leads to a BSc degree in four years.
-Two specialisations are offered: Structural Engineering and Infrastructure Engineering.
+Two specialisations are offered: Structural Engineering and Infrastructure Engineering (Infrastructure Enginnering specialization is available only if certain number of students request it after the third semester).
 Graduates from the BSc Specialization in Structural Engineering are able to design, construct and organize the investments of mechanically, structurally and technologically complex structures in close cooperation with architects as well as transportation and hydraulic specialists.
 These structures include bridges and underground passages for transportation networks; power stations, cooling towers, craneways, transmission and telecommunication line structures; warehouses, industrial plants, and multi-storey buildings as well as hydraulic and water utility structures.
 Graduates from the BSc Specialization in Infrastructure Engineering are able to design and construct urban and regional infrastructure, such as roads, railways, water and wastewater utilities, hydraulic constructions, and organize engineering activities in these fields.

-The Faculty offers an MSc programme in Structural Engineering with a duration of 1.5 years.
-The MSc programme has three specializations: Specialization in Numerical Modelling, Specialization in Structures, and Specialization in Geotechnics and Geology.
-Specialization in Numerical Modelling provides advanced knowledge of structural analysis using contemporary computer techniques, including the theoretical back-ground of the methods.
+The Faculty offers an MSc program in Structural Engineering, in Infrastructure Engineering and in Land Surveying and Geoinformatics with a duration of 1.5 years.
+The MSc program in Structural Engineering has three specializations.
+Specialization in Numerical Modelling provides advanced knowledge of structural analysis using contemporary computer techniques, including the theoretical background of the methods.
 Specialization in Structures provides thorough knowledge in structural design, skills enabling to carry out independent project coordination and to execute special design, construction and development procedures.
 The main goal of the Specialization in Geotechnics and Geology is to provide enhanced knowledge and skills in the field of engineering geology, geotechnics modelling, underground structures and foundations.
-These specializations are useful for research oriented students pursuing a doctoral degree in a PhD programme, as well as for the next generation of practicing leading engineers, who will solve special structural problems and innovate the construction procedures.
+The MSc program in Infrastructure Engineering has two specializations.
+Specialization in Highway and Railway Engineering provides knowledge and skills in the fields of transport planning and design, infrastructure management systems, railway operations, road pavement and railway track structures.
+The main study areas of the Specialization in Water and Hydro-Environmental Engineering are water and wastewater treatment, water quality monitoring, hydromorphology, hydrography and hydroinformatics.
+The curriculum of the Land Surveying and Georinformatics program covers geoinformatics, land management, GNSS theory and application and adjustment calculations.
+The Faculty offers an MSc programme in Construction Information Technology Engineering with a duration of 1.5 years for students having a BSc certificate in Civil Engineering or Architecture or Mechanical Engineering or Informatics er Electrical Engineering.
+The programme provides advanced knowledge of building information modelling (BIM) using contemporary computer techniques, including the theoretical background of the methods.
+These MSc programs are useful for research-oriented students pursuing a doctoral degree in a PhD program, as well as for the next generation of practicing leading engineers, who will solve special structural problems and innovate the construction procedures.